 The Pareto frontier reveals the fundamental trade-off in continual learning: accuracy vs. knowledge retention.
 Without bridges, you must choose between high accuracy (low retention) or high retention (collapsed accuracy).
 With bridges, you get both—the green curve dominates the blue curve at every retention level.

-Key insight: The non-adjacent bridges don't just improve average performance—they expand the achievable frontier, enabling operating points that were previously impossible.
+The non-adjacent bridges don't just improve average performance—they expand the achievable frontier, enabling operating points that were previously impossible.

 Tunable for Different Business Requirements